bNobo/needabreak/readme.md

 <img src="https://github.com/bNobo/needabreak/blob/master/Captures/imminent_lockdown.jpg" alt="imminent lockdown" width="300" />

-When it is time to have a break a countdown will appear :
+When it is time to have a break a countdown will appear.
+The screen will be locked when it reaches 0 :

 <img src="https://github.com/bNobo/needabreak/blob/master/Captures/mainwindow.gif" alt="countdown" width="600" />